#1 Global Leader in Data Resilience

 3. Use the consolidate function to consolidate any orphaned snapshots.

-Note: It is expected for these steps to fail at some point.
+Note: It is expected that these steps to fail at some point.
 When you receive a failure, move on to the next step.

 Preparing Veeam Backup & Replication